AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---

-I am a PhD student at the University of Chicago studying Computer Science.
-I work with [Prof. Pedro Lopes](http://plopes.org) in the [Human Computer Integration Lab](https://lab.plopes.org/) and am broadly interested in Human-Computer Interaction (HCI), with focus on creating new haptic devices. **My vision is to push haptics toward ubiquity.** I design devices that give dynamic haptics to objects and surfaces that would otherwise be passive.
-Specifically, I investigate unconventional approaches to engineering haptic actuators from the ground up.
-In my recent work, I’ve applied this idea to a range of wearables that augment the environment with various haptic sensations, such as [vibration](https://www.alexmazursky.com/publication/chi-2021-magnetio/), [friction](https://www.alexmazursky.com/publication/chi-2024-stickslip/), & [temperature](https://www.alexmazursky.com/publication/ieee-vr-2024-thermalgrasp/).
+I engineer new technology, from circuits to mechanisms to applications.
+My multidisciplinary background in mechanical engineering and computer science supports designing and implementing systems from the fundamental mechanics to the end application.
+I have been privileged to pursue these projects at places like the University of Chicago, Meta (Reality Labs), and KAIST.

+I will graduate in the Spring of 2025 -- **I am open to new opportunities in research and engineering!**

+My PhD research at the University of Chicago focused on designing wearable devices that provide tactile feedback (touch sensations), transforming otherwise passive objects and surfaces into interactive experiences.
+I specialize in engineering haptic actuators from the ground up, and integrating actuators into custom devices that create diverse sensations—such as [vibration](https://www.alexmazursky.com/publication/chi-2021-magnetio/), [friction](https://www.alexmazursky.com/publication/chi-2024-stickslip/), & [temperature](https://www.alexmazursky.com/publication/ieee-vr-2024-thermalgrasp/)—to augment physical and virtual spaces (AR/VR).

+My work has been published in the top venues in human-computer interaction.
 Check out my recent CHI'24 Paper: [Stick&Slip, a wearable approach to alter the friction of everyday objects using liquid coatings on the fingerpad!](https://www.alexmazursky.com/publication/chi-2024-stickslip/chi-2024-stick&slip.pdf)

 {{< youtube id="UxqNf1BSIoo" >}}

-I plan to graduate in the Summer of 2025 -- **I am open to new opportunities in research and engineering!**

-This past summer, I worked at Meta (Reality Labs Research) as a haptics research scientist intern.
+Previously, I worked at Meta (Reality Labs Research) as a haptics research scientist intern.

-Tangential to my core research, I enjoy learning more about soft robotics, mechanics of materials, and human-robot interaction.

 Outside of lab, I enjoy biking (and wrenching on bikes), running, and spending time in the gym.
 To relax, I hang out with my partner and our two cats​ :smile_cat:(Migo and Merlot).